NabilAidilreza/ani-themes/README.md

 # 🎵 ani-themes
-A CLI tool to play anime openings using `ani-cli`, `mpv`, and other dependencies.
+A CLI tool to play anime openings using JIKAN & YT API via `mpv`, and other dependencies.
 Working on library version...

 ## 📦 Features

 - Search and stream anime openings easily from your terminal
 - Minimal, fast, and fully keyboard-driven

 ---